MaorBezalel/age-calculator-app/README.md

 - **Accurate Age Calculation**: The app allows users to calculate their age precisely in years, months, and days.
 - **Input Validation**: The app ensures that birth date inputs are valid and within a reasonable range, allowing users to input only numbers (0-9) for day, month, and year.
 - **Error Handling**: The app provides error messages for empty or invalid input fields, which are visually highlighted to guide the user.
-- **Responsive Design**: The app is designed to work seamlessly across different devices and screen sizes.

 ### How to Use